-RISE Research & Evaluation is honored to have contributed to the important diversity, equity and inclusion efforts the City of San Diego.
+RISE Research & Evaluation is honored to have contributed to the important diversity, equity and inclusion efforts the San Diego Commission for Arts and Culture.
 The recommendations in this report represent the confluence of (a) the body of literature covering diversity, equity and inclusion work in arts and culture in the U.S., (b) our original analysis and findings from the San Diego Commission for Arts and Culture's data, (c) expertise from inside the Commission, and (d) voices of arts and culture workers across affected communities in San Diego.
 This moment of strength in the alignment of vision, ideology, policy, practice, and community has the potential to transform into a movement of substantial change.

-In addition to the changes recommended in this report, as per the scope of work, we strongly encourage arts and culture staff to follow-through on other efforts to ensure the sustainability and durability of systemic change toward equity.
+In addition to the changes recommended in this report, as per the scope of work, we strongly encourage the Commission to follow-through on other efforts to ensure the sustainability and durability of systemic change toward equity.
 The list below reiterates these areas of recommendation.

-- Create a statement of equity that is reflected in all public-facing materials - Commit to annual equity goals that are measurable and share them with the public - Undergo a power analysis to understand the strength and impact of decisions made by arts and culture staff in their roles as gatekeepers - Expand revenue to be used for equity-focused arts and culture investments beyond TOT through cross-departmental collaborations with City agencies, such as transportation, housing, economic development, parks & libraries, and public health - Create pathways for racially equitable representation within decision-making bodies
+- Create a statement of equity that is reflected in all public-facing materials - Commit to annual equity goals that are measurable and share them with the public - Undergo a power analysis to understand the strength and impact of decisions made by the Commission in its role as a gatekeeper - Expand revenue for the Commission to be used for equity-focused arts and culture investments beyond TOT through cross-departmental collaborations with City agencies, such as transportation, housing, economic development, parks & libraries, and public health - Create pathways for racially equitable representation within decision-making bodies

-Improvements in equity are happening already, as evidenced by the more immediate shifts in funding guidelines, through the acknowledgement of the labor of panelists and the subsequent stipends offered, and through the public statement declaring long-term commitment by leadership at the Commission for Arts and Culture on the heels of the Black Lives Matter summer uprisings.
-The evolution of the City's journey to be in alignment with equity goals already has been a long road, particularly for individual champions on staff who have been holding the mantle for years.
-Our hope is that the work we have presented here will encourage and guide the City in deepening its commitment to the journey and will serve as a model in the San Diego region for other municipalities and private philanthropies.
+Improvements in equity are happening already, as evidenced by the more immediate shifts in funding guidelines, through the acknowledgement of the labor of panelists and the subsequent stipends offered, and through the public statement declaring long-term commitment by leadership at the Commission on the heels of the Black Lives Matter summer uprisings.
+The evolution of the Commission's journey to be in alignment with equity goals already has been a long road, particularly for individual champions on staff at the Commission who have been holding the mantle for years.
+Our hope is that the work we have presented here will encourage and guide the Commission in deepening its commitment to the journey.